whyleee/SitecoreTemplate/readme.md

 8. After successful project creation you'll see a new website is opened in your browser

-* Yep, I know it's weird to select MVC 4 project type when MVC 5 is actually used.
+*NOTE*: Yep, I know it's weird to select MVC 4 project type when MVC 5 is actually used.
 But this is due to a couple of strong reasons:
  - MVC 5 is a part of ASP.NET One reorganization, and they have totally different project template format (to support one-click Web Forms/Web API or authentication installation) which is not documented anywhere for now.
 And unfortunately Sitecore is not using that stuff now and in the near future.
  - Visual Studio 2012 doesn't support MVC 5 at all now, neither the new ASP.NET One project templates (they should include MVC 5 support in November 2013, let's see).